-"A Birth Attendant must tactfully use her ‘Mother Wit’ to empower the parents and strive to maintain harmony within the laboring environment; by tuning into her instincts which will enable her to conduct the natural rhythm of labor and the flow of positive energy."
+"We must tactfully use her ‘Mother Wit’ to empower the parents and strive to maintain harmony within the laboring environment; by tuning into her instincts which will enable her to conduct the natural rhythm of labor and the flow of positive energy."

 Traditional Birth Attendant

 Imagine birthing your baby in the comfort of your own home surrounded by your loved-ones.
 During your labor you can walk around inside your home, eat from your kitchen and shower in your bathroom.
 After the birth you have the convenience of sleeping in your own bed with your baby close by.
 As a Traditional Birth Attendant, I offer this model of care.
 I combine indigenous teachings with modern day practices to provide comprehensive, holistic prenatal, birth and postpartum support within the comfort of your own home.